hey friend,

 GORGEOUS FREESTANDING TUB | TASSON INTERIORS

-Also, If you have any art pieces or anything else you want to display, consider adding a sconce or can light to highlight this area.
-Learn more in COMMON LIGHT FIXTURES + WHERE TO USE.
+Also, If you have any art pieces or anything else you want to display, consider adding a sconce or a can light to highlight this area.

 how to fill space between cabinets and ceiling